 History & Heritage

 Put on your running shoes and head down from the house into La Palud sur Verdon for a run across the village and into the surrounding fields.
 Your 1.5km descent is a killer on the way back up, but you will enjoy the challenge and reap the benefits as you pound up the steep incline – why not take the steeper detour up the GR4!
-A December run is particularly beautiful as the frost cover resembles a winter wonderland.
+Winter runs are particularly beautiful as the frost cover resembles a winter wonderland.

 Hiking & Horse Riding

 The dozens of kilometres of paths (both signed and unsigned) are an invitation to discover nature and go for circuits on foot or on horseback.
-Some families may appreciate the possibility of hiking with a donkey.
 So it’s on with the walking boots and off to the end of the garden where you will join the GR4 on an out and back route.
 This trail heads up, up and away and in the direction of Moustiers Saint Marie.
-Once atop the hill, your walk will take you along the ridge where you can take in the stunning views of the Gorge.
+Once atop the hill, we will will take you along the ridge where you can take in the stunning views of the Gorge.
 Walking poles are useful on both ascent and descent back to the house.

 MTB & Road Cycling